 Without thinking, I let the sound guide me to transpose the piece into a different melody.
+Each chord struck with the fracturing string resonating with the precious hollowness of something that should be there, yet wasn’t.
 I felt my heart break with the string whose sound cried out from the empty, hollow heart of the guitar.
 Without someone to play it, it had become just a piece of wood with six strings, like an orator with its throat cut.
 Though its voice had been restored temporarily, its tones still trembled with all of the pain seeping through that open wound.
 And yet, though singing caused it so much pain, it bled the wounds out until they could begin to heal.

 And I found that the more I played it, the more I began to approach a closure of my own.
 Like, by easing some of the pain his absence left somewhere in the world, I could begin to restore normalcy to it.

 And it was then, in that moment, that I discovered my purpose.
 I had been sent back across the river with the knowledge to answer the unanswerable question.
-The ballpoint pen nestled in my pocket had been haphazardly stowed there many weeks ago, no one ever giving a passing thought to how important it was going to be.
+Without knowing how I remembered it, I reached into my pocket and conjured a white ballpoint pen with blue ink, haphazardly stowed there many weeks ago.
+No one ever gave a passing thought to how important it was going to be.
 But now I cradled in between my callused fingers the power to, as it were, rewrite his history.
-To punctuate his life with not a period, but an ellipsis.
+To punctuate his life with not a full stop, but an ellipsis.